bryanparthum/MimiIWG-HFC/README.md

 3. Data - This folder is currently empty, and will be the location of the output from `1_estimate_sc_hfcs.jl` and input to the other postprocessing code.

-4. Final - This folder contains the final numbers and histograms used to estimate the climate benefits in the 2021 Phasedown of Hydrofluorocarbons: Establishing the Allowance Allocation and Trading Program under the AIM Act.
+4. Final - This folder contains the final numbers used to estimate the climate benefits in the 2021 Phasedown of Hydrofluorocarbons: Establishing the Allowance Allocation and Trading Program under the AIM Act.

 ## Additional Information